4 Ways a Flight Risk Employee Can Harm Your Organization

 While transitioning from a company, workers who may have high levels of access to permissions, company data, and customer information can become insider threats—potentially costing a company millions or hindering brand reputation.
 Here are just a few examples:

-Getting in Front of a Potentially Malicious Flight Risk
+How to Get in Front of a Potentially Malicious Flight Risk

 Compared to email, collaboration platforms offer a more real-time way to communicate in the workplace.
 It also allows for meaningful insights into the day-to-day of employee activities.

-Aware by Wiretap’s AI-driven technology analyzes workplace communication content and file shares, delivering a real-time solution for understanding content and information sharing.
+Aware's AI-driven technology analyzes workplace communication content and file shares, delivering a real-time solution for understanding content and information sharing.